apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 authentication level now satisfied.

 Ranking of authentication methods is done per provider via specific properties for each in `cas.properties`.
-Note that the lower the rank value is, the higher on the security scale it remains.
-A provider that ranks lower trumps and override others with a higher value.
-The best way to remember this is to think of the ranking scale as a sports league where providers/teams that rank near the top with a lower index value are considered the best.
+Note that the higher the rank value is, the higher on the security scale it remains.
+A provider that ranks higher with a larger weight value trumps and override others with a lower value.

 ## Settings
 The following general MFA settings are available for configuration in `cas.properties`: